muratk5n/thirdwave/en/README.md

 ---

-Here is the real case for green H2; even though its capacity might not reach blue levels, it will incentivize blue H2 transition along with green H2 production.
+IMO one has to try harder to make the case for green H2, but I will anywa; even though its capacity might not reach blue levels, it will incentivize blue H2 transition along with green H2 production.

 ---